a-k-r-a-k-r/Simple_Message_Encrypter/README.md

 ## Introduction
 A simple message encrypter for you.
 The program code is added on February 14th 2021.
 As the date represents, it is mainly for the couples out there, to have a secure communication.
 Most of the daily usage applications like Whatsapp, Snapchat, Instagram, etc.. claims to provide encrypted messaging.
 But this encryption won't hide your messages from your parents and friends.
-In this situation, my Simple_Message_Encrypter can help you.
+In this situation, Simple_Message_Encrypter can help you.
 This will help you to encrypt the message with a password.

 ## SENDER's side
 1) Enter the message that you want to send